Matthew1835/weather-app/README.md

 # Weather App

-An enhanced (UI and function) FCC's Weather project that allows users to view weather information for a selected city from the dropdown list.
+A responsive Weather project that allows users to view weather information for a selected city from the dropdown list.

 🔗 Live Demo: https://matthew1835.github.io/weather-app/